nougatoo/AI-Schedule-Building-System/README.md

   The program in the jar file is hardcoded to run over a million times because a very good solution was needed for submission.
   Therefore, it will takes around 1 hour to run the real examples, and around 1 minute to run the short examples.

+##Other
+This was a group project for CPSC 433 (Introduction to Artificial Intelligence).
+What wasn't coded by myself:
+  - Anything to do with parsing the input file and handling user input
+  - OrTree.java

+Everything else was designed and coded by Brandon Brien.